tjingsheng/tp/docs/UserGuide.md

 ## About SEPlendid

-SEPlendid is a **Course Mapping System** that allows NUS Computing students to seamlessly plan for their overseas courses, for the highly coveted Student Exchange Programmes (SEP).
-As a student, you can view and find course mappings in order to plan for your overseas studies without the hassle of creating complex Excel sheets.
+SEPlendid is designed as a **Course Mapping System** specifically for you, NUS Computing students.
+It empowers you to seamlessly plan for your overseas courses, making the highly coveted Student Exchange Program (SEP) hassle-free.
+With SEPlendid, you can effortlessly view and find course mappings without the need for complex Excel sheets.

-Utilise SEPlendid's **course mapping** function in order to quickly find possible mappings for certain courses you want to map.
-Finally, SEPlendid's **note-taking system** will assist you in organising your important information you will need for planning for your courses.
+Take advantage of SEPlendid's **course mapping** function to quickly discover possible mappings for the courses you want to explore during your overseas studies.
+This feature is tailored to make your planning process smoother and more user-friendly.

+Additionally, utilise SEPlendid's **note-taking system** to effortlessly organise crucial information for planning your courses.
+It's here to assist you in keeping track of all the important details you'll need for a successful SEP application.

-This User Guide provides a comprehensive documentation on how you can streamline your process in your application for SEP.
-It includes:
+This user guide has been crafted to provide you with comprehensive documentation on how you can streamline your application process for SEP.
+So, dive in and let SEPlendid be your guide as you embark on this exciting journey!

+This user guide bring you:

-- **Step-by-step** instructions on how to launch SEPlendid
+- Easy-to-follow **Step-by-Step** instructions for launching SEPlendid
-- SEPlendid's myriad of features and commands
+- A comprehensive overview of **SEPlendid's** myriad of features and commands
-- **Key parameters** to run SEPlendid smoothly
+- Essential **Key Instructions** to run SEPlendid smoothly

-If you are a new user, please head over to  [How to navigate this User Guide?](#2-how-to-navigate-this-user-guide) to start planning for your study guide!
+If you are a new user, please head over to  [How to navigate this User Guide?](#1-how-to-navigate-this-user-guide) to start planning for your SEP study guide!

 <br/>